Comprehensive Therapy Programs

 to moderate the intensity of;

 All therapy sessions take place at the client's location in order to provide ease of access.
 Comprehensive therapy programs are offered in Bloomington IN and the surrounding area.
-Note that physician clearance and an administrative waiver are required prior to the first therapy session if meeting in a clinic or hospice setting.
+Note that physician referral and an administrative waiver are required prior to the first therapy session if meeting in a clinic or hospice setting.

 Contact Us for More Information